AlexisMasseron/copyrightly.io/README.md

 At least one of the project contracts includes an import from a library or an ethPM package.
 If none of the project contracts do, then there is a demonstration contract that does.

+Imported the following Libraries and Contracts from ZeppelinOs and OpenZeppelin.
+In both cases, they where imported as Node packages using NPM because the versions available trough EthPM are outdated.

 Imported from ZeppelinOS:
  - *AdminUpgradeabilityProxy*: the proxy contract to implement upgradeability.
  - *Initializable*: extended by upgradable contracts so they can be initialized from the corresponding proxy.

 Imported from OpenZeppelin:
- - *Pausable*: to implement the "Circuit Breaker / Emergency Stop" design pattern.
+ - *Pausable*: contract to implement the "Circuit Breaker / Emergency Stop" design pattern.
  It also extends *Ownable* to control that just the owner can stop it.
+ - *SafeMath*: library that avoids the integer overflow and underflow issue.

 ## Additional Requirements